Superoldman96/Il2CppDumper-GUI/README.md

 # NO support

-Due to the variety and complexity of protection and encryption methods utilized by many games, I cannot offer support or assistance for this project.
+Due to the variety and complexity of protection and encryption methods utilized by many games, I cannot offer support or assistance for protected games.
 Consequently, the Issues section is closed.
-Currently, only Pull Requests are being accepted.
+Only Pull Requests are being accepted.
 Please refrain from contacting me privately or creating unrelated issues on my other projects.

 # Requirements
 - Windows 7 and above